alexander-pick/MKMTool/README.md

 *Only offers with same or better condition are checked, also only offers from the same country as you (avoids bad pricing due to foregin low price offers).*

-There is also a Bot mode for this, you can make the tool execute this task every X minutes .
+There is also a Bot mode for this, you can make the tool execute this task every X minutes.
 The preset is 360 minutes = 6 hours.
 Keep your API Limit in mind, the tool needs to request the product data for every article you own to calculate the price, 1 call per item is needed.

-You must feel confortable with the formula or change it to your demands, be aware that making mistaked in price calculation can cost you real money.
+You must feel comfortable with the formula or change it to your demands, be aware that making mistakes in price calculation can cost you real money.
 Handle with care.

 ### Check for cheap deals